Brownsville, Pennsylvania: History

-Brownsville attracted major entertainers in the early postwar years, who also were performing in nearby Pittsburgh.
+Brownsville attracted major entertainers in the early postwar years who also were performing in nearby Pittsburgh.
 According to Mike Evans in his book Ray Charles: The Birth of Soul (2007), the singer developed his hit "What'd I Say" as part of an after-show jam in Brownsville in December 1958.

-Lester Ward was elected mayor in 2009.
+Trivia

-In 2019, Browsville served as the primary filming location for the coming-of-age comedy-drama web television series I Am Not Okay with This, which became available on Netflix in 2020.
+In 2019, Brownsville served as the primary filming location for the coming-of-age comedy-drama web television series I Am Not Okay with This, which became available on Netflix in 2020.

 Geography

-Brownsville is located at 40°1′12″N 79°53′22″W (40.020026, -79.889536), situated on the east (convex) side of a broad sweeping westward bend in the northerly flowing Monongahela River on the northwestern edge of Fayette County.
+Brownsville is located at 40°1′12″N 79°53′22″W (40.020026, −79.889536), situated on the east (convex) side of a broad sweeping westward bend in the northerly flowing Monongahela River on the northwestern edge of Fayette County.
 The river's action eroded the steep-sided sandstone hills, creating shelf-like benches and connecting sloped terrain that gave the borough lowland areas adjacent to or otherwise accessible to the river shores.
 Much of the borough's residential buildings are built above the elevation of the business district.

 The opposite river shore of Washington County is, uncharacteristically for the region, shaped even lower to the water surface and is generally flatter.
 A small hamlet called West Brownsville developed on the western shore, with a current population of 992.
 Historically the area was a natural river crossing, and it was the site of development of a ferry, boat building and a bridge to carry roads.
 When the nascent United States government appropriated funds for its first road building project, in 1811 Brownsville was chosen as an early intermediate target destination along the new National Road.
 Until a bridge was built across the river, Brownsville was the western terminus.

 Redstone Creek is a local tributary stream of the Monongahela River, entering just north of Brownsville.
 Its color came from the ferrous sandstone that lined its bed, as well as the sandstone heights near the Old Forts.
 The creek was wide enough for settlers to build, dock and outfit numerous flatboats, keelboats, and other river craft.
 Its builders made thousands of pole boats that moved the emigrants who settled the vast Northwest Territory.
 Later Brownsville industry built the first steamboats on the inland rivers, and many hundreds afterwards.

 Colonists used the term "Old Forts" for the mounds and earthworks created by the prehistoric Mound Builders cultures.
 Archeologists and anthropologists have since determined that many prehistoric Native American cultures in North America along the Mississippi River and its tributaries built massive earthworks for ceremonial, burial and religious purposes over a period of thousands of years prior to European encounter.
 For instance, the Mississippian culture, reaching a peak about 1150 CE at Cahokia in present-day Illinois, had sites throughout the Mississippi and Ohio river valleys, and into the Southeast.
 Archaeological research is ongoing working to tie the local mounds and others regionally close to a particular era and culture.